 - Depositing cash or a bond with the Department of Safety.
 (Please check with the Tennessee DOS whether this is possible for your situation.)

 Two- and Three-Wheeled Vehicles Defined

-If you’re unsure about whether your vehicle requires registration and liability coverage, contact the Department of Safety at (866) 903-7357.
+If you're unsure about whether your vehicle requires registration and liability coverage, contact your local county clerk

-- Motorcycle―In this state, a motorcycle is any two-wheeled or three-wheeled vehicle with an engine the size of 125 cc or more.
+- Motorcycle―In this state, a motorcycle is any vehicle with 2 or 3 wheels and with an engine the size of 125 cc or more.
 Motorcycles require registration and insurance.

-- Motor-driven cycle―Also known as a scooter, a motor-driven cycle is a two-wheeled or three-wheeled vehicle with an engine of up to 125 cc.
+- Motor-driven cycle―Also known as a scooter, a motor-driven cycle is a vehicle with 2 or 3 wheels and an engine of up to 125 cc.
 Motor-driven cycles require registration and insurance.

 - Moped―In this state, a moped is any motor-driven cycle with an engine under 50 cc.
 Because these vehicles can only venture into certain areas, you don't have to register or insure them; however, the DOS strongly suggests both register and insuring your moped if you plan to operate it in one of the few allowable public areas.

 If you opt to purchase a motorcycle insurance policy rather than post a cash deposit or bond, the DOS recommends speaking with your insurance carrier about the minimum liability coverage requirements you must meet.